 Prepayments are advance payments on contracts for capital projects relating to exploration, development and production and therefore classified as non-current assets.
-Other receivables are for value added taxes which are to be used as an offset against future value added tax liabilities but are expected to be recovered after twelve months.
+In 2010 the other receivables were for value added taxes which are to be used as an offset against future value added tax liabilities but were not expected to be recovered within the next twelve months.
+In 2011 all non-current other receivables became current.

-18. Inventories
+18 Inventories